mnadwaith/mnadwaith/README.md

 Student
 -------

-Aspiring third-year Computer Science Engineering student specializing in AI and Robotics.
-Proficient in C/C++, Java, Python, and front-end technologies.
-Seeking an internship to gain industry experience and apply technical skills.
+Final-year B.Tech student specializing in Computer Science and Engineering at Vellore Institute of Technology (VIT).
+Proficient in Python, C/C++, Java, and experienced with web technologies like HTML, CSS, JavaScript, Node.js, and Express.js.
+Seeking internships in full-stack development or machine learning.
+Passionate about leveraging technical skills to develop innovative solutions and eager to contribute to dynamic teams in cutting-edge technologies.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [MyPortfolio](http://mnadwaith.github.io/Portfolio/)